orion3dnan2/BlockApp2/replit.md

 Block System is a comprehensive Arabic-language management system for tracking and managing reports and restrictions (البلاغات والقيود).
 The application provides a full-featured platform for data entry, search, reporting, and administrative management with role-based access control and granular permissions.

-The system is built as a full-stack application with a React frontend and Express backend, using MySQL for data persistence.
+The system is built as a full-stack application with a React frontend and Express backend, using PostgreSQL for data persistence.
 It supports multiple user roles (admin, supervisor, user) with customizable permissions for different modules and features.

 ## User Preferences